gmalim/NBA_analysis/README_MVP.md

 # Predicting the NBA MVP with Machine Learning

-The goal of this analysis is to predict the NBA All-Stars for a given year, based on NBA player data and MVP voting statistics in other years.
+The goal of this analysis is to predict the NBA MVP for a given year, based on NBA player data and MVP voting statistics in other years.
 This is accomplished by applying several machine learning regression algorithms on NBA player performance data.
 The analysis is based on the [Scikit-learn](http://scikit-learn.org) machine learning package for Python.
 NBA player data are taken from [basketball-reference.com](https://www.basketball-reference.com), data from 2010-2018 is included in the **data** directory of this repository.
 Data from other years can be obtained by using [*Basketball_Reference_scraper.py*](Basketball_Reference_scraper.py).

 ## Analysis